CAIDA/catalog-data/sources/recipe/how_to_search_the_catalog/Readme.md

 A search query is an unordered collection of object ids, key value pairs, and words that returns a matching set of objects.
 The search query is generated from the search field.
 The search query can be understood to be a set of AND operations.
 An object matches a search query if it matches all parts of the search query.
+The search query is captilization insensitive.

 First the search field is split into tokens on white space.
 Tokens that contain the `=` character are processed as key value pairs (`types=dataset`).
 Tokens that contain a `:` character are processed as object ids (`dataset:asrank`).